 - Best all-around accommodation – Monterey Plaza Hotel & Spa

-Best & Fun Things to do in Monterey, California
+Things to Do in Monterey, California

 1. Visit the Monterey Bay Aquarium